Orlen: International expansions (2003–2014)

-2015-present
+Diversification (2015–present)

 In 2019, PKN Orlen opened its first petrol station in Slovakia through its Czech subsidiary Unipetrol under the Benzina brand.
 At the end of 2020, 20 Orlen stations were operating in Slovakia.

-At the end of 2019, Orlen and PZU established the "Sigma Bis" media agency.
+At the end of 2019, PKN Orlen and PZU established the "Sigma Bis" media agency.

-Orlen has been implementing a development strategy since 2018, which involves transforming the company into a multi-energy and commercial group.
-In April 2020, PKN Orlen acquired 80% of Energa shares, and on 14 July 2020 announced that it obtained permission the European Commission's for the takeover of Lotos which is expected to close in June or July 2022.
-On August 1, 2022, Orlen finalised the merger with Lotos.
+PKN Orlen has been implementing a development strategy since 2018, which involves transforming the company into a multi-energy and commercial group.
+In April 2020, Orlen acquired 80% of Energa shares, and on 14 July 2020 announced that it obtained permission the European Commission's for the takeover of Grupa Lotos, first announced in 2018.
+On 1 August 2022, Orlen finalised the merger with Lotos.

-In November 2020, Orlen it became the owner of 65% of Ruch SA shares.
-On 7 December 2020 Orlen signed an agreement to acquire 100% of shares in the media and press company "Polska Press" and the transaction was carried out on 1 March 2021.
+In November 2020, PKN Orlen purchased 65% of the shares of the financially troubled newsagents chain Ruch SA.
+On 7 December 2020 Orlen signed an agreement to acquire 100% of shares in the media and press company "Polska Press sp. z o.o." and the transaction was carried out on 1 March 2021.
 This decision was met with criticism from Polish Ombudsman, Adam Bodnar, who expressed his concern about the risk to freedom of speech that this takeover poses as PKN Orlen is a state-owned company and the constitutional right to press freedom excludes the possibility of political influence on the press, even an indirect one.

-In December 2020, Orlen bought an agricultural biogas plant Bioenergy Project, which it will transform into a biomethane plant.
+In December 2020, PKN Orlen bought an agricultural biogas plant Bioenergy Project, which it will transform into a biomethane plant.
 To secure supplies, the company Biozec, responsible for the sale and distribution of thermal energy supplied by the biogas plant, was also acquired.
 In 2021, Orlen bought 4 wind farms: in February, the Kanin farm with a capacity of 20 MW, and in March, another three with a total capacity of 89.4 MW.

 On 14 July 2020, PKN Orlen announced its intention to take over PGNiG, and on 10 May 2021, it submitted a takeover application to the Office of Competition and Consumer Protection.
-In October 2022, Shareholders of PGNiG approved the company's takeover by PKN Orlen, this came after PKN Orlen Sharholders had done the same.
+In October 2022, shareholders of PGNiG approved the company's takeover by PKN Orlen, this came after PKN Orlen Shareholders had done the same.